architechsit/market-recap/README.md

 # market-recap
 Market Recap Script for pulling futures and previous day closings on major indices using Yahoo Finance data

-## Installation steps for Linux and Mac devices.
-(Probably Windows too)

 ## Create a dedicated folder
 ### Open Terminal and run: